elratmacfat/clp/README.md

 Included in the root directory is a `CMakeLists.txt`, which produces a shared library (or a DLL if you're on Windows), a test program, and some other executables.

-The test program depends on `elrat-testbench` (a header-only library).
-If it is not found, compiling the test will be skipped.

 #### Manual
 - Copy sources into your project directly
     - Copy `src/clp.cpp` and `inc/elrat/clp.h` to your project.
 - Compile into a library manually
     - *TODO*
+#### Test

+A `test.cpp` is included, but depends on `elrat/testbench.h`, which is not part of the repository yet.
+The CMake-File will skip building the test.

 ## Implementation Details